harisont/L2-UD/README.md

 Return the [error patterns](#l1-l2-patterns) contained in an L1-L2 treebank.

 ```
-l2-ud extract L1-TREEBANK L2-TREEBANK [OPTIONS]
+l2-ud extract L1-TB L2-TB [OPTS]
 ```

 Where:

-- `L1-TREEBANK` is the CoNNL-U file containing correction hypotheses
+- `L1-TB` is the CoNNL-U file containing correction hypotheses
-- `L2-TREEBANK` is the CoNNL-U file containing original learner sentences
+- `L2-TB` is the CoNNL-U file containing original learner sentences

-Available `OPTIONS`:
+Available `OPTS`:

 - `--help`, `-h`: show usage instructions
 - `--markdown`, `-m`: rather than sentence IDs, output a markdown report showing the sentences with errors highlighted in bold next to the error patterns that were detected
 - `--conllu=DIR`, `-cDIR`: on top of printing the error patterns to the standard output, extract the pairs of subtrees where the errors were found and write them to an `L1.conllu` and an `L2.conllu` file in the given `DIR`ectory (if no directory is specified, files are created in the current folder)

-### Retrieving similar examples (__CURRENTLY UNDER DEVELOPMENT__)
+### Retrieving similar examples
-Given an L1-L2 sentence pair, return simila examples from an L1-L2 treebank, by:
+Given an L1-L2 sentence pair, return similar examples from an L1-L2 treebank, by:

 1. annotating the sentences in UD using UDPipe2 (requires an internet connection)
 2. extracting error patterns from them (analogous to [`l2-ud extract`](#extracting-error-patterns-currently-under-development))
 3. querying the treebank with such error patterns (analogous to [`l2-ud match`](#querying-parallel-l1-l2-treebanks))

 ```
-l2-ud example L1-TREEBANK L2-TREEBANK L1-SENTENCE L2-SENTENCE LANGUAGE [OPTIONS]
+l2-ud example L1-TB L2-TB L1-SENTENCE L2-SENTENCE LANG [OPTS]
 ```

 Where:

-- `L1-TREEBANK` is the CoNNL-U file containing correction hypotheses
+- `L1-TB` is the CoNNL-U file containing correction hypotheses
-- `L2-TREEBANK` is the CoNNL-U file containing original learner sentences
+- `L2-TB` is the CoNNL-U file containing original learner sentences
 - `L1-SENTENCE` is a correct sentence
 - `L2-SENTENCE` is a sentence containing 1+ grammatical errors
-- `LANGUAGE` is the name of the [UDPipe 2 model](https://ufal.mff.cuni.cz/udpipe/2/models) to be used for annotating the sentences.
+- `LANG` is the name of the [UDPipe 2 model](https://ufal.mff.cuni.cz/udpipe/2/models) to be used for annotating the sentences.
 The default model for each language is called the English name of the language, lowercased, e.g. `swedish`

-Available `OPTIONS`:
+Available `OPTS`:

 - `--help`, `-h`: show usage instructions
 - `--verbose`, `-v`: show intermediate results (UD-annotated example sentences and extracted patterns)